yegor256/blog/_drafts/_money.md

   caption:
 ---

-You most definitely have heard about 10x programmer.
+You most definitely will have heard about 10x programmers.
 The gist of this folklore is that some of us coders are very effective (10 or even [100 times](http://antirez.com/news/112) more than others), while the rest are just "normal."
 It is definitely